 The individual contributions of authors to the manuscript should be specified in this section.

 Tables (in 3 copies) must be limited in number (the same data should not be presented twice, in both the text and tables), typewritten one to a page, and numbered consecutively with Roman numerals.
 In the text and legend to the tables, Authors must use, in the exact order, the following symbols: *, †, ‡, §, **, ††, ‡‡ …

 The references must be limited to the most essential and relevant references, identified in the text by Arabic numbers in upper script and listed at the end of the manuscript in the order of mention.
 The first 3 Authors must be indicated, followed by et al. Journals should be cited according to the abbreviations set out by Index Medicus.

-Examples of the correct format for bibliographic citations:
+Examples of the correct format for citation of references:

 Kaplan HI, Sadock BJ.
 Comprehensive textbook of Psychiatry.
 Baltimore: Williams & Wilkins 1985.

 Chapters from books or material from conference proceedings:

 Cloninger CR.
 Establishment of diagnostic validity in psychiatric illness: Robins and Guze’s method revisited.
 In: Robins LN, Barret JE, Eds.
 The validity of psychiatric diagnosis.
 New York: Raven Press 1989, p.
 74-85.

 Acknowledgements and the citation of any grants or other forms of financial support should be provided at the end of the paper, after the list of references.